Martin Truex Jr.: 2021

-During the rest of the season, he would continue to perform to the best of his ability for the next 3 races after that, earning a 3rd place finish at Watkins Glen International.
-Truex was involved in a wreck at the Indianapolis Motor Speedway road course late in the race, but managed to finish 15th.
-He also scored a top 10 at Michigan International Speedway.
+During the rest of the season, he would continue to perform to the best of his ability for the next three races after that, earning a third-place finish at Watkins Glen International.
+Truex was involved in a wreck at the Indianapolis Motor Speedway road course late in the race, but managed to finish fifteenth.
+He also scored a Top 10 at Michigan International Speedway.

 Truex was involved in the big one at the Coke Zero Sugar 400 at Daytona International Speedway, resulting in a 29th-place finish.
-When the Playoffs started, he scored 1 win at Richmond Raceway, a top 5 at Darlington Raceway, and a top 10 at Bristol Motor Speedway.
+When the Playoffs started, he scored one win at Richmond Raceway, a top-five at Darlington Raceway, and a top-ten at Bristol Motor Speedway.

-In the second round of the playoffs, he would finish 4th at Las Vegas Motor Speedway, 12th at Talladega Superspeedway, and 29th at the Charlotte Motor Speedway Roval.
+In the second round of the playoffs, he would finish fourth at Las Vegas Motor Speedway, twelfth at Talladega Superspeedway, and 29th at the Charlotte Motor Speedway Roval.

 In the final round of the playoffs at Texas Motor Speedway, Truex got loose in turns 3 and 4, snapping the car around and causing him to slam into the outside wall.
 He would be scored 25th as a result of said crash.
-However, he would gather enough points and positions in the next two races at Kansas Speedway and Martinsville Speedway, finishing 7th and 4th respectively, giving him just enough points to advance into the Championship 4.
+However, he would gather enough points and positions in the next two races at Kansas Speedway and Martinsville Speedway, finishing seventh and fourth respectively, giving him just enough points to advance into the Championship 4.

-In the Championship Race at Phoenix Raceway, Truex would be in 1st place for a small portion of the end of the race, looking to secure a second title.
-With just under 30 laps to go, the caution came out because of David Starr putting debris on the racetrack after cutting a tire.
-Truex tried his best to overtake the top contender, Kyle Larson, as the laps kept winding down, but ultimately finished 2nd in points after coming up just short of winning.
-This was the 3rd time in Truex's NASCAR Cup Series career that he has finished 2nd in points.
+In the Championship Race at Phoenix Raceway, Truex would be in 1st-place for a small portion of the end of the race, looking to secure a second title.
+With just under thirty laps to go, the caution came out because of David Starr putting debris on the racetrack after cutting a tire.
+Truex tried his best to overtake the top contender, Kyle Larson, as the laps kept winding down, but ultimately finished second in points after coming up just short of winning.
+This was the third time in Truex's NASCAR Cup Series career that he finished second in points.

-2022: Championship 4 to Missing the Playoffs
+2022: Championship 4 to missing the playoffs

-Truex started the 2022 season with a 13th place finish at the 2022 Daytona 500.
-He was winless through the regular season, but he stayed consistent with three top-fives and 12 top-10 finishes.
-In June, Truex expressed uncertainty about his future in the NASCAR Cup Series with him debating over if he will retire or stay with JGR.
+Truex started the 2022 season with a thirteenth-place finish at the 2022 Daytona 500.
+He was winless through the regular season, but he stayed consistent with three top-fives and twelve top-ten finishes.
+In June, Truex expressed uncertainty about his future in the NASCAR Cup Series with him debating over if he would retire or stay with JGR.
 He would ultimately choose to stay with JGR and run the 2023 season.
-Despite leading the season in stage wins (7) and being fourth in the regular season standings at the conclusion of the August Daytona race, Truex missed the playoffs for the first time since 2014 after finishing eighth, three points behind Ryan Blaney for the 16th and final playoff spot as Austin Dillon won the race to become the 16th different race winner of the season.
-Truex went winless and finished 17th in the final standings.
+Despite leading the season in stage wins (seven) and being fourth in the regular season standings at the conclusion of the August Daytona race, Truex missed the playoffs for the first time since 2014 after finishing eighth, three points behind Ryan Blaney for the sixteenth and final playoff spot as Austin Dillon won the race to become the sixteenth different race winner of the season.
+Truex went winless and finished seventeenth in the final standings.

-2023

-Truex began the 2023 season by winning the 2023 Busch Light Clash at The Coliseum.